Developer sees housing, offices, commercial uses on big, vacant North Side Madison site

 The City Council last month approved annexing most of the property from the town of Burke.

-The site is currently zoned for agriculture and the council must approve new zoning prior to development, city principal planner Kevin Firchow said.
+The site is currently zoned for agriculture and the council would have to approve new zoning prior to development, city principal planner Kevin Firchow said.
 A rezoning usually happens along with a preliminary or final plat that lays out lots and a street network, he said.
 The city anticipates more detailed site and building plans will be submitted later.

 The city’s Comprehensive Plan recommends a combination of low- and medium-density residential, and neighborhood mixed-use development for the property, Firchow said.